 As such it is not about the drill, nor the hole.
 It is about hole-making.
 More specifically it is about the combined expertise, data, tools, costs, investments, risks and commitments that make the company’s hole-making solution better than anybody else’s.
 Expressing this differentiation requires IoT marketers to appreciate the unique characteristics of services – known as the 4i:

-These concepts have been around for some time in traditional services businesses and should be leveraged by manufactures moving into solutions.
+These concepts have been around for some time in traditional services businesses and should be leveraged by manufacturers moving into solutions.
 Ultimately most solution value messaging needs to carefully consider:

-- the challenge of pricing due to the variability of the company’s costs and the customer’s perceived value
+- The challenge of pricing due to the variability of the company’s costs and the customer’s perceived value, and

-- the difficult differentiation of one intangible solution versus other equally intangible solutions from competition
+- The difficult differentiation of one intangible solution versus other equally intangible solutions by the competition

 2. Solutions are commitments to value

-Risk: Whether adopting the innovation is perceived as having risks that the user cannot protect himself from
+- Risk: Whether adopting the innovation is perceived as having risks that the user cannot protect herself from, and

 Introducing the ACCORD model to assess an existing solution launch process can be a disheartening exercise.
 This can be softened by first “analyzing” a third party case.
 For this purpose, the Michelin Effifuel campaign is an excellent example of a recent and impressive solution introduction.